TraceMyers/MeetYourMatch/README.md

   <li>All formatted data going forward will be game data.
 The format is determined on the client end, because the server only passes the data along.</li>
   <li>command line arguments are detailed above __main__</p>
 </ul>

+<p>stresstest.py serves as the example code file.
+I may eventually create a python-based client script for arbitrary data passing so this repository can be considered more fully-functional.
+A single instance has undergone tests on a 4-core Ubuntu machine and preliminary results show it can at the very least handle 30 clients sending single packets 5 times per second.
+Running stresstest.py on a client machine provides summary statistics of performance.</p>